JoeyStanley/jekyll-for-designers/cv.md

 (* indicates student collaborator)

 Johnson, Heather J.\*, Wendy Baker-Smemoe, **Joseph A. Stanley**, & Alessandro Rosborough (2023).
-"Ducks in the Pond: Elementary-School-Age Children’s Perceptions of Standard American English, African American English, and Spanish-Accented English on Scales of Status and Solidarity."
-In Paris Gappmayr & Jackson Kellogg (eds.), *Proceedings of the 47th annual Boston University Conference on Language Development*, 394–407.
+"Ducks in the Pond: Elementary-School-Age Children's Perceptions of Standard American English, African American English, and Spanish-Accented English on Scales of Status and Solidarity."
+In Paris Gappmayr & Jackson Kellogg (eds.), *Proceedings of the 47th annual Boston University Conference on Language Development*, 394--407.
 Smoerville, MA: Cascadilla Press.

 **Joseph A. Stanley** (2022).
 "Order of Operations in Sociophonetic Analysis," *University of Pennsylvania Working Papers in Linguistics*: Vol. 28: Iss.
 2, Article 17.
 Available at: https://repository.upenn.edu/pwpl/vol28/iss2/17
 <a href="https://repository.upenn.edu/pwpl/vol28/iss2/17/" class="link" target="_blank" title="link to this paper online"></a>